marty777/ponderthis/2023/01/README.md

 		$ python jan2023.py

-The script will output one possible solution for the main challenge (if successsful), plus the number of steps for the bonus challenge.
+The script will output one possible solution for the main challenge (if successful), plus the number of steps for the bonus challenge.

 ## Discussion